-- having history of public presentation or publication.
+- having a history of public presentation or publication.

 1.5 Public Art opportunities

-The City of Ottawa invites Algonquin artists or artist teams to submit a request for proposal to participate in a public art and mentorship opportunity to design, fabricate and install artwork for up to four public art sites.
-Two artists or teams will be selected to create art for the Indigenous multi-purpose room (with the Childrens’ story room option in addition) and/or the glazing designs for selected exterior or interior glass sites.
-We encourage applicants to tell a story and consult with the local Algonquin Annishnabeg communities to develop their proposals.
-Both opportunities are two-stage competitions that are held in accordance with the Public Art Policy.
+The City of Ottawa invites Indigenous artists or artist teams to submit a request for qualifications to design, fabricate and install a permanent artwork on the exterior pillars.
+We encourage applicants to consult with the local Algonquin Annishnabeg communities to develop the artwork.
+Please contact us if you require contact information for the local Indigenous communities.
+This two-stage competition is held in accordance with the Public Art Policy.

 2. Ottawa Public Library and Library and Archives Canada project background

 Located at 555 Albert Street, the facility will house exhibition and collections space, reading rooms, a creative centre, children’s area, a genealogy centre and cafe, configured around a large town hall.
 Diamond Schmitt Architects stated that the building’s design draws from Ottawa’s rich history and natural beauty “with a dynamic form reminiscent of the nearby Ottawa River.
 The stone and wood exterior reflect the adjacent escarpment and surrounding green space on the western edge of downtown.
 The windows, top floors and rooftop offer unparalleled views of the Ottawa River and Gatineau Hills in Quebec.”
 The site was chosen for its configuration, access, unobstructed sight lines and proximity to other cultural institutions.
 Located at the edge of Lebreton Flats, the site is linked to the surrounding environment, and to the lands of our three founding peoples.
 It overlooks the landscape of the Ottawa River, a vital natural system in the heart of the city.